mortii/anki-morphs/test/README.md

   - Contains two cards, both with "hello".
 - `offset_new_cards_lemma_collection.anki2`
   - duplicate of `lemma_priority_collection.anki2`, but has used the `recalc_offset_new_cards` config option

-Right now we have one monolithic card collection (which comes from here: https://github.com/mortii/anki-decks).
-This collection is used for catching unexpected edge cases.
-This collection does not lend itself for engineering edge cases that have been found elsewhere, so for that we make smaller collection that we test on.

 ## Engineering and adding collections